Discover the Ten Key Principles to Build True Wealth (Surprise! It’s about a lot more than just making money)

 Leverage is the principle that separates those who successfully attain wealth from those who don’t.
 It’s just that simple.

-If you aren’t using leverage then you are working harder than you should to earn less than you deserve — and that isn’t going to make you wealthy.
+If you aren’t using leverage, then you’re working harder than you should to earn less than you deserve — and that isn’t going to make you wealthy.

 Design your wealth plan based on proven business principles that lead to success.
 These principles include competitive advantage, leverage, accurate record keeping, and accountability– just to name a few.

-Run your money like a business, because that is exactly what it is: a personal financial management business.
+Run your money like a business, because that’s exactly what it is: a personal financial management business.